thembo-sec/neocities_site/src/posts/Stuff I Like - September.md

 ## Dracula's Ex Girlfriend

 A short film written by Abigail Thorne and directed by Valentina Vee, it touches on trauma in relationships through the lens of vampire lesbians (hell yeag!).
 Its great, and is shot like a stage play, which makes sense given Thorne's background as a stage actor.
-Not much else to say, go watch it!